 Sue: His shirt is as loud as his music.
 He thinks he’s Jan Hammer.
 I bet he isn’t wearing any socks.

 Sue: He actually looks pleased with himself.
 Look, he’s grinning while he’s playing it.
-OK, ENOUGH!
+Okay, ENOUGH!
 TURN IT OFF!